If you want to learn what the best workout split is to build muscle… Then you need to read this article.

 Despite the various benefits of full body workouts, given the positive relationship between volume and muscle growth, as you gain more experience you’re inevitably going to have to increase volume in order to further progress at the optimal rate.

 And although you could simply continue increasing the volume of your full body workouts…

 There will come a point where your workouts just become too long and fatiguing to complete.

 And in fact, based on research in rats at least, there may be an upper limit to the number of sets you can do per muscle in a single workout before its benefit on muscle protein synthesis plateaus:

-Although the exact number is not clear, it does imply that:
+Since this research was not carried out on human subjects, the exact number at which benefits do not increase is not clear, but it does imply that:

 Once we go above a certain threshold of workout volume, splitting it into separate workouts throughout the week should produce greater muscle growth than performing it all in a single workout.

 Hence why I’d recommend that once your progress stalls with the full body split, switch to a 4 day workout split like the upper/lower split or something similar such that you have more training days to fit in extra volume.

 The upper-lower split will allow you to train muscle groups multiple times a week and essentially divide the volume up amongst several days (depending on the split).